kubrickfr/avsc-wiki/API.md

 Avro [resolution rules][schema-resolution].
 If the schemas are incompatible, this method will throw an error.

-For example, assuming we have the following two versions of a type:
+For example, assume we have the following two versions of a type:

 ```javascript
 // A schema's first version.